Labirintami/doc/docs/treegrid/api/treegrid_cancelcolumndrop_event.md

 title: cancelColumnDrop
 ---

-@short:
+@short: fires on moving a mouse pointer out of borders of a column while dragging the column

-fires on moving a mouse pointer out of borders of a column while dragging the column
+@signature: cancelColumnDrop: (data: object, events: MouseEvent) => any;

 @params:
 - data		object		data object
 - e		    Event		a native event object

 @example:
 treegrid.events.on("CancelColumnDrop", function(data, events) {